 The workers'' jobs are to roll this mixture in a bamboo stick one by one.

-Once the rolling finished, the workers then dried them under the sun for several hours before packing them up.
+Once the rolling finished, the workers dried them under the sun for several hours before packing them up.

 Back then, when you burn a sandalwood incense stick, you will smell the sandalwood aroma.
 Just like when you burnt a piece of Sandalwood, you smell Sandalwood.

-But it is not the case recently.
+But it has not been the case recently.

 These ingredients were between $50 to several hundred per kg in the 1970s

-Their price jumped up to several thousand per kg
+Their price jumped up to several thousand per kg.

 The retail price is going up several times.